kvassAI/slate/source/includes/_intro.md

 ### Search on model

-The `Search` method is an advanced `Get` method because the result depends of the query.
+The `Search` method is an advanced type of the `Get` request.
-This method allows you to retrieve the list of items matching with an `user name`, `account_number` or ect.
+This is because the results depend on the query.
-A few models give you more arguments for your searching (e.g: status filter).
+This method allows you to retrieve a list of items matching with a search query, like `user name` or `account_number`, without specifying that you are searching for `user name` or `account_number`.

         | Invoices | Issuers | Orders | Payments | Products | Providers | Users
 ------- | -------- | ------- | ------ | -------- | -------- | --------- | -----